EmmaBergner/erace/README.md

 - __GitHub__
     was used to store the code for the project.
 - __GitPod__
-    was used to provide the programming environment.
+    was used to some extent to provide the programming environment.
+-  __Visual Studio Code__
+    was used for all coding.
 -  __Heroku__
     is a cloud based application platform connected to GitHub, used to deploy this project.
 - __React Bootstrap__